vishnu-rai/Kriti-E_learn/README.md

 One user can search in the data according to there interest and course.

 The app is meant to facilitate sharing of study materials online in a more efficient manner.

+Following bugs are found to be present:

+1) Signin authentication
+2) Uploading materials - the PDFs need not to be present necessarily.
+3) PDF viewer is not working.
+4) Sharing of books is not feasible.
+5)Rating system is not integrated.